Actively Recruiting

 - Neurological problems

-- Mental problems preventing evaluation and cooperation
+- Mental disorders preventing evaluation or cooperation

 AI-Screening